 Our missions were fragged through “B” Flight of the 6167th, usually.
 A few we got directly from 5th Air Force.
 As openers we went down to Chinae (K-10) and placed a radio relay outfit atop the mountain at the North end of the runway.
 Seeing that no one had any prior experience with sling loads, it was sort of like the blind leading the blind for the first couple of hours, but we figured it out and all went well.

-We put our first “people” ashore in North Korea on, I think, 27 Dec 52 at about three in the morning.
+We put our first “people” ashore in on, I think, 27 Dec 52 at about three in the morning.
 We flew off Cho-do and put these folks in well above Chinnampo on the mud flats.
 Coming off Cho-do, we flew northeast, and as we approached the mud flats we turned more and more Northerly trying to keep the exhaust flame blocked by the bulk of the helicopter to preclude being observed.
 Once we dropped out “passengers”, we angled out away from the beach slightly, and when well off shore, turned west and then around to the Southwest, then to the Southeast and back to Cho-do.

 We dropped some considerably further North; we dropped a couple in the Chinnampo estuary, which was really spooky.
 The majority of the flying was done as close as fifty feet off the water as we could get.
 In as much as the H-19 was built before radar or radio altimeters were installed, it was all the M-1 eyeball and an altimeter setting from Cho-do.
 I dragged the nose gear in the water one night, which caused a nose down pitching motion, and a very tight grip on the seat cushion, rest assured.
 Others bounced off the mud flats.
 If those missions were nothing else, they were sure interesting!